When do I need a permit?

 - Outline your request to fast track the assessment in the ‘application description’ section.

-- Submit at least 24 hours before works commencing.
+- Submit at least 2 full business days before works commencing.

 Your application will be assessed as a priority.